olivedae/edsger/info/miniworld.md

 # Mini World Description

-> An informal way for describing Hooked so a schema can come a roll'n
+> An informal way for describing Hooked and tracking schema development as it comes a roll'n

 ### Users